ravel-net/pyotr/Core/Homomorphism/Datalog/README.md

 #### Step 6:
 Repeat step 4 and 5 until all tuples are considered or we find that the instantiated head is in the result.
 Then, repeat step 1-5 until a fixed point is reached or we find that the instantiated head is in the result.

+## Miscellaneous
+### Variables as distinct constants:
+When a rule is treated as a data instance, variables are replaced with distinct constants.
+Ideally, this requires making sure that the constants are different from any other constant in the rule and any other constant in the program that is applied to it.
+One way to do this would be to treat variables as c-variables without conditions.
+However, this might be slow.
+In our current implementation, we treat variables as constants that are unlikely to appear elsewhere.
+For integer datatype, we replace variables as constant above 10000.
+For IP Addresses, the IP for variables starts with 0.0.0.*.